gbv/paia/paia.md

 Security of OAuth 2.0 with bearer tokens relies on correct application of HTTPS.
 It is known that SSL certificate errors are often ignored just because of laziness.
-It MUST be clear to all implementors that this spoils the whole chain of trust and is as secure as sending access tokens as plain text.
+It MUST be clear to all implementors that this spoils the whole chain of trust and is as secure as sending access tokens in plain text.

 To limit the risk of spoiled access tokens, PAIA servers SHOULD put limits on the lifetime of access tokens and on the number of allowed requests per minute